arllence/fms-frontend-mombasa/README.md

-## TRS-UI
+## SRRS-UI

-TRS is built ontop of Angular14 and bootstrap5 framework.
+SRRS is built ontop of Angular14 and bootstrap5 framework.
 The Application Provides an Interface to an easy Electronic Material Management System